galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 >
 {: .agenda}

-# Limitations of feedforward neural networks (FNN) for image processing
+## Limitations of feedforward neural networks (FNN) for image processing

 In a fully connected FNN (Figure 1), all the nodes in a layer are connected to all the nodes in the next layer.
 Each connection has a weight
 $$ w_{i,j} $$ that needs to be learned by the learning algorithm.
-Lets say our input is a 64 pixel by 64 pixel graysacle image.
+Lets say our input is a 64 pixel by 64 pixel grayscale image.
 Each grayscale pixel is represented by 1 value, usually between 0 to 255, where 0 represents black, 255 represents white, and the values in between represent various shades of gray.
-Since each grayscale pixel can be represnetd by 1 value, we say the *channel* size is 1.
+Since each grayscale pixel can be represented by 1 value, we say the *channel* size is 1.
 Such an image can be represented by 64 X 64 X 1 = 4,096 values (rows X columns X channels).
 Hence, the input layer of a FNN processing such an image has 4096 nodes.

 Lets assume the next layer has 500 nodes.
 Since all the nodes in subsequent layers are fully connected, we will have 4,096 X 500 = 2,048,000 weights